Private Prediction via PAC Privacy: Background

 \subsection{Membership Inference Attacks}

-Membership inference attacks (MIAs) have become the de facto standard to empirically measure privacy leakage in ML.
+Membership inference attacks (MIAs)~\cite{carlini2022membership,shokri2017membership} are the de facto standard to empirically measure privacy leakage in ML.
 To provide a concrete understanding of the PAC privacy guarantees, we translate the MI budget $B$ into a guarantee on the MIA success rate.
-We formalize MIA to match the PAC privacy framework as follows:
+The standard MIA game can be formalized to match the PAC privacy framework as follows:

-\begin{definition}[Membership Inference Attack~\cite{mayuri2025sp}] Given a finite data pool $U=\{u_1, \cdots, u_n\}$ and a processing mechanism $M$, let $S\sim P_S$ be a subset of $U$ randomly selected according to distribution $P_S$.
+\begin{definition}[Membership Inference Attack~\cite{shokri2017membership,carlini2022membership}] Given a finite data pool $U=\{u_1, \cdots, u_n\}$, a processing mechanism $M$, and a distribution $P_S$ over subsets of $U$, let $S\sim P_S$.
 An informed adversary $A$, knowing $(U, P_S, M)$ and observing $M(S)$, outputs a membership estimate $\hat{S} \subseteq U$.
 The \emph{individual membership inference success rate} for a user $u_i$ is defined as the probability that the adversary correctly determines their membership:

-where $\mathds1\{E\}$ is the indicator variable for event $E$. \end{definition}
+where $\mathbf1_{E}$ is the indicator variable for event $E$. \end{definition}

-This definition allows us to treat membership inference for any data point $u_i$ as a specific instance of the attack criterion $\rho$ in \cref{def:pac}.
-The bound derived in \cref{thm:post_adv_mi} applies directly.